collective/collective.solr/README.rst

 much more detailed information.

 If you do searches in normal Plone, you have a search term and query the SearchableText index with it.
-The SearchableText is a simple concentration of all searchable fields, by default title, description and the body text.
+The SearchableText is a simple concatenation of all searchable fields, by default title, description and the body text.

 The default ZCTextIndex in Plone uses a simplified version of the Okapi BM25